Yoshiomi Tamai: Other philanthropic work

-After the Great Hanshin Earthquake of 1995, Tamai started working on providing support for children who had lost one or both parents in the disaster, as well as conducting a comprehensive survey of all previous student loan recipients.
+After the Great Hanshin Earthquake of 1995, Tamai started working on providing support for children who had lost one or both parents in a tragic disaster, as well as conducting a comprehensive survey of all previous student loan recipients.
 In 1998, he took on the role of president at Ashinaga.
 In 1999, Ashinaga raised funds from donors in over 150 foreign countries, as well as Japan, and used these resources to build Rainbow House, a facility for the emotional care of orphaned children in Kobe.
-Since 2000, Tamai has been working to reduce extreme poverty in the world and he has established Rainbow Houses in several developing countries.
-He has also organized a number of international meetings for orphans of war, terrorism, AIDS, and natural disasters.
+Since 2000, Tamai worked to reduce extreme poverty in the world and he established Rainbow Houses in several developing countries.
+He also organized a number of international meetings for orphans of war, terrorism, HIV/AIDS, natural disasters, famines, and various pandemics.
 In June 2010, his collection of essays Dakara, Ashinaga undō wa suteki da (The Beauty of the Ashinaga Movement) was published for Hihyōsha's "Psycho Critique 13" series.
-In 2011, after the Great Tohoku Earthquake and Tsunami, Tamai announced the construction of three new Rainbow Houses in Tohoku.
-Since 2012, Tamai has worked on developing the Ashinaga Africa Initiative, a project that aims to support the higher education of orphaned students from 49 countries in Sub-Saharan Africa.
-The goal of this project is to foster future leaders who will bring positive change to their home countries and work to reduce poverty in the region.
+In March and April 2011, after the Great East Japan Earthquake, tsunami, and subsequent Fukushima nuclear disaster, Tamai announced that the construction of three new Rainbow Houses in Tohoku region.
+Since 2012, Tamai worked on developing Ashinaga Africa Initiative, a project that aims to support the higher education of orphaned students from 49 countries in Sub-Saharan Africa.
+The goal of this project is to foster future leaders, who will bring positive change to their home countries and work to reduce poverty in the region.

+Death

+On 5 July 2025, Tamai died of sepsis at Japanese Red Cross Medical Center in Shibuya, Tokyo, at the age of 90.